Thuynh808/weather-dashboard/README.md

 ## Conclusion

 Let's GO!!
-The Weather Dashboard project gave me hands-on experience with AWS services like S3, SNS, Lambda, and EventBridge, all tied together with Ansible automation.
-It was awesome to see these services work seamlessly to create a functional, scalable solution for daily weather notifications.
+I thoroughly enjoyed building the Weather-Dashboard-Automation project.
+I've gained more hands-on experience with AWS services along with Ansible automation and IaC principles.
+To see these services work seamlessly to create a functional, scalable solution for daily weather notifications is such a thrill!